open-sdg/open-sdg/docs/upgrading-1-0-0.md

 If you see no output from the above command, that means your data and metadata is already fine.
 However if you see any output, you will need to fix your data and/or metadata as described in the output.

-### Copy over any translations from your site repository
+### Copy over any local translations from your site repository

-With Open SDG 1.0.0, it is recommended that your custom translations be in your data repository instead of your site repository.
+With Open SDG 1.0.0, it is recommended that your "local" custom translations be in your data repository instead of your site repository.
+If you have any such translations, they are likely in a "data/translations" folder in your site repository.
 You can simply move them over as-is.

-They should be in a folder in your data repository called `translations`, as described [here](https://github.com/open-sdg/open-sdg-data-starter/tree/develop/translations).
+The new locations for the translations should be in a folder in your data repository called `translations`, as described [here](https://github.com/open-sdg/open-sdg-data-starter/tree/develop/translations).

 For example, if you had translations in your site repository at `/my-site-repository/data/translations` and your data repository is at `/my-data-repository`, then you would move them over with something like this: